 The Caribbean deep sea is one of the least explored globally.
 This is mostly due to a dearth of technological, technical, and financial capacity in the region.
 I have participated in most of the recent exploratory cruises in the Caribbean – exploring hydrothermal vents in the Cayman Trench and methane seeps off Grenada and Trinidad and Tobago, and searching for the impacts of volcanic activity on deep-sea communities off Montserrat.

 MY DEEP SEA, MY BACKYARD

-Ultimately, the lack of regional capacity and knowledge results in inappropriate or inadequate management decisions and unaware populations.
-To tackle this, a group of researchers, engineers and practitioners, funded by National Geographic and the Inter-American Development Bank launched ‘My Deep Sea, My Backyard’.
-This pilot project is empowering two small island developing states – the Republic of Kiribati and Trinidad and Tobago – to explore their own deep-sea backyards using low-cost technology, while also building lasting in-country capacity.
-Follow our blog for regular updates or find out more on SpeSeas website.
-Also check out some recent coverage in Forbes.
+Ultimately, the lack of regional capacity and knowledge results in unaware populations and inappropriate or inadequate management decisions.
+To tackle this, a group of researchers, engineers, and practitioners, funded by National Geographic and the Inter-American Development Bank launched ‘My Deep Sea, My Backyard’.
+This pilot project, from 2018-2019, empowered two small island developing states – the Republic of Kiribati and Trinidad and Tobago – to explore their own deep-sea backyards using low-cost technology, while also building lasting in-country capacity.
+Find out more on the SpeSeas website or in Forbes.